Become a fan of Slashdot on Facebook

 Just because you can do something doesn't mean you should.
 There have always been ways of faking photographs, etc..., but those generally required advanced skills and substantial amounts of time and money.
 This makes it possible for anyone with a grudge and a lawyer to use the legal system to punish anyone they dislike.

 • Re:What a gift!
-(Score:4, Insightful)
+(Score:5, Insightful)

-by Rinnon ( 1474161 ) on Friday October 04, 2024 @06:25PM (#64840665)
+by Rinnon ( 1474161 ) on Friday October 04, 2024 @05:25PM (#64840665)

 You know who's going to be making bank here?
 The digital forensic analysts that law firms will have to hire to provide an expert opinion on the validity of any given piece of digital evidence, such as this.
 But don't worry!
 The law firms will pass along those costs to the litigants, they'll be ok!

-• I think civil lawsuits will not be the major problem, because
+I think civil lawsuits will not be the major problem, because

 1) videos produced by Meta models will be watermarked wityh their own Stable Signature https://ai.meta.com/blog/stabl... [meta.com] or a future equivalent. so if you're hit with a fraudulent filing, your attorney will suggest an expertise, which will trivially reveal the fraud.
 This will happen naturally as in a year or two everybody will know videos can be faked and expertise are required.

-2) Nobody other than the very big actors (Meta, OpenAI, Adobe, cinema
+2) Nobody other than the very big actors (Meta, OpenAI, Adobe, cinema studios etc.) can afford to train such a model, so there probably won't be a rogue (un-watermarked) model for small scale fraudsters to download.

 • by Anonymous Coward